-When you putt with a Reverse-Overlap grip, you are also more likely to overpower your left hand with your right hand.
+When you putt with the standard putting grip, you are also more likely to overpower your left hand with your right hand.
 This is because its position lower down on the shaft makes it more dominant in the stroke.

 When your right hand takes over control, it closes your putterface prematurely.
 Your putts typically will be pulled left on your aimline (target line).

 There are a number of different grips you can now choose from.
 Next time you watch a Tour event, try to identify the various ways the pros hold their putter.

 One of the more popular grips is the Claw grip, and variations of it.
 By placing your right hand in a rotated position, you effectively remove the fault of rotating it during your stroke.

 With big grips such as the SuperStroke, 2Thumb, BigLite, and Tiger Shark, it is now also possible to balance both hands by placing them side-by-side on the grip.

 The way you hold your putter is one of personal preference.
 For the Tour Pros it is the one that allows them to consistently square the putterface at impact under the pressure of competition.

 So feel free to experiment.
 The only rule about the putting grip is that there is now no rule.